MAST (Multi Agency Safeguarding Tracker)

 Policy in Practice is a socially-minded software company that works with councils, government, housing and community organisations to target and improve welfare support and public services.
 Combining cutting-edge technology, insightful data and expert analysis, Policy in Practice helps organisations to understand what’s working, what can be improved, and how.

-The approach will build on Policy in Practice’s data analytics platform that delivers analytics on longitudinal administrative data from more than fifty councils for policymakers and authorised frontline staff.
+The approach built on Policy in Practice’s data analytics platform that delivers analytics on longitudinal administrative data from more than fifty councils for policymakers and authorised frontline staff.
 The platform is currently helping councils to identify key groups impacted by the measures put in place to contain COVID-19.

 These insights (shown visually here) have been used by senior leadership teams planning their response to households hit by COVID-19, and delivered targeted income maximisation support to vulnerable adults, helping people get back on their feet faster.